Designing textiles using Photoshop II

 textiles using Photoshop.
 The aim is to understand and take you through how to build a mini textile collection from

-You will be taken through a well-constructed and structured pathway of skills and techniques to help you develop
+You will be taken through a well-constructed and structured pathway of repeat pattern making techniques to help

-your designs.
-In this process you will be looking at producing more advanced samples of your work, and producing
+you develop your designs.
+In this process you will be looking at producing more advanced samples of your work,

-coordinated patterns such as dots and stripes to compliment these complex patterns.
-By the end of the course you
+and producing coordinated patterns such as dots and stripes to compliment these complex patterns.

 What will we cover?